jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 AI increasingly automates many of those activities.

 That creates an uncomfortable question:
-_How do future senior engineers emerge?_
+_If junior developers are not given the opportunity to learn software engineering through experience or mentorship, how do future senior engineers emerge?_

-Senior engineers eventually retire, move into management, or leave the industry.
+Current senior engineers eventually retire, move into management, or leave the industry.
 If younger developers never gain enough experience to develop architectural judgment and engineering wisdom, we may eventually create a deficit of human knowledge within the industry.

-Computer Science graduates do not need to become experts in every topic they study.
-Most software developers will never personally design CPUs, compilers, operating systems, or networking protocols.
-But understanding those concepts still matters.
-The computer is not a mysterious black box even if we do not understand every implementation detail.

-I suspect future software engineers may need fewer low-level implementation skills than previous generations.
-But they will still need enough understanding of good software engineering principles and practices to guide AI systems intelligently.

 # We Need an AI-Native Engineering Process